Student Handbook

 In-School Support Program

-In-School Support Program (ISS) used as an intervention for major infractions prior to an out of school suspension.
+In-School Support Program (ISS) is used as an intervention/consequence for major infractions.
 All work that is normally assigned in class, graded, or completed in class will be administered in the ISS classroom.
 Students receive grades and credit for classroom work completed.
 Each student’s assignment to ISS will be dealt with on an individual, case by case basis.
 The principal will determine whether the offense warrants an ISS.
 The principal will determine how many times a student will serve ISS.

 Minor Infractions

 A Minor Infraction Report (MIR) is a letter to inform you that your student demonstrated inappropriate behavior.
 It is important for your student to follow the rules in order to ensure academic success.
 The MIR asks that parents stress the importance of good behavior to avoid additional consequences.
-This report must be signed and returned with the reflective assignment (if indicated) the next school day.
-If the letter is not signed or the assignment is not completed, the assignment will be doubled and another Minor Infraction report issued.
+This report must be signed and returned the next school day.
+If the letter is not signed, another Minor Infraction report issued.
 Failure to return the second MIR results in an office referral.

 Major Infractions